Jeffry503/coffee-lovers-api/README.md

 ## Overview

-This project showcases different varieties of coffee using data fetched from the Coffee API.
+This project showcases two varieties of coffee using data fetched from the Coffee API.
 It includes pages for hot coffee varieties and cold coffee varieties.

 ## Files